 Rewarded Video Ads

-Rewarded video ads are a great way to offer users an incentive to stay engaged in your app, while earning more ad revenue.
-The reward generally comes in the form of in-game currency (gold, coins, power-ups) and is distributed to the user after a successful video completion.
+Rewarded video ads are a great way to keep users engaged in your app while earning ad revenue.
+The reward generally comes in the form of in-game currency (gold, coins, power-ups, etc.) and is distributed to the user after a successful video completion.

-MoPub’s mediation solution officially supports rewarded videos from popular ad networks.
-We give you the flexibility to work with these popular ad networks without any extra integration with network SDKs.
-We recommend placing rewarded video ads where your users are already engaging with in-app purchases or in locations where users may be seeking an in-app reward, such as the end of a game or at currency redemption points.
-Once your users have finished watching the video ad, you can designate the reward they will receive.
+MoPub’s mediation solution officially supports rewarded videos from popular ad networks without any extra integration with network SDKs.
+We recommend placing rewarded video ads where your users are already engaging with in-app purchases or in locations where users may be seeking an in-app rewards, such as at the end of a game level or at currency redemption points.
+Once your user has completed the rewarded experience, you can designate the reward they will receive.

-- In the MoPub UI, create an account with MoPub, create an app, and create an ad unit whose format is ‘Rewarded Video’.
+- In the MoPub UI, create an account, create an app, and create an ad unit using the format ‘Rewarded Video’.

 - Follow our steps to integrate the MoPub SDK into your project.